The ROI of Skills Testing: How It Saves, Not Costs, You Money

 The U.S. Department of Labor estimates that **the average cost of a bad hire is at least 30% of the employee's first-year earnings.** For a role with a $100,000 salary, that's a $30,000 mistake.
 This includes costs of recruiting, onboarding, training, and the productivity lost while the role is filled by an underperformer and then sits vacant again.

 Pre-employment skills testing directly attacks this problem.
 By weeding out candidates who lack core competencies at the very beginning, you dramatically reduce the risk of making a costly bad hire.
+This is a key principle of data-driven recruiting.

 - Let's say a recruiter spends 10 hours screening 200 resumes for a single role.